UnsignedInt8/LINQ/README.md

 How to use?
 -----------

-There are **deferred execution operators** and **immediate evaluation operators** in KINQ.
-Deferred execution operators are not going to evaluate the result what you need till meets an immediate evaluation operator.
+There are **linqable operators** and **immediate evaluation operators** in KINQ.
+Linqable operators are not going to evaluate the result what you wish till meets an immediate evaluation operator.
 So, it's also called **lazy evaluation**.
+Linqable operators can be chained, so you can combine multi-operators to execute complex query.

 All code below written by ES6.